Telok Blangah Hill Park: Henderson Waves & 5 More Reasons To Visit

 At the bottom of Telok Blangah Hill Park, next to Telok Blangah Heights, is the Stream Garden.
 Here, a little stream runs beside a foot reflexology path but, on dry days, don’t be surprised to see it reduced to a trickle.

 In the past, there used to be a small children’s playground found close to the Stream Garden.
-Unfortunately, this is now gone and all that remains is a sandy patch.
+Unfortunately, that is now gone.

 Nowadays, you are only likely to pass through the Stream Garden only if arriving to Telok Blangah Hill Park by bus from Telok Blangah Heights road.